eclipse-californium/californium/californium-core/README.md

 # Server

 A [CoapServer](src/main/java/org/eclipse/californium/core/CoapServer.java) combines receiver `Endpoint`s and a tree of [Resources](src/main/java/org/eclipse/californium/core/server/resources/Resource.java).
 The same `Endpoint`s can be used for sending `Request` (as client) and receiving `Request`s (as server).
 Please keep in mind, that such CoAP role exchanges may only work, if both peers are reachable by each other.
-In many network setups, only one peer is reachable, the other other one is only reachable on a return path (e.g. NATed).
-The same is also true for the TCP variants, where usually only the TCP-client connects to the TCP-server, and a host, which acts as TCP-server usually can't connect a host, which acts as TCP-client.
-For  DTLS that may be similar to TCP as well, except DTLS implementations, which supports both roles (default for Californium's DTLS implementation Scandium).
+In many network setups, only one peer is reachable, the other one is only reachable on a return path (e.g. NATed).
+With that, the initial message exchange is still required to be initiated by a client.
+Follow up exchanges may use then a role exchange.
+After a quiet period, the client must initiated the excahnges again.
+The same is also true for the TCP variants, where usually only the TCP-client connects to the TCP-server.
+Once the TCP connection is established, the CoAP roles may be exchanged.
+For DTLS that is usually similar to TCP, except DTLS implementations, which supports both DTLS roles (default for Californium's DTLS implementation Scandium).

 ```
 ...